Slower mail, fewer office hours part of Postal Service plans

 DeJoy said the biggest change would be a relaxing of the current first-class letter delivery standard of one-to-three-days to a one-to-five-day benchmark.
 Postal leadership said the longer timeframe would apply only to mail going to the farthest reaches of its network and that 70% of first-class mail will still be delivered within a three-day standard.

-Sen. Gary Peters, a Michigan Democrat who has been critical of DeJoy, cautioned that any reduction of delivery standards would have a big impact on customers.

-“While I understand Postal Service leadership’s desire to set long-term goals, I am concerned that several of the initiatives in this plan will harm service for folks across the country who rely on the Postal Service for prescription drugs, financial documents, running their small businesses, and more,” said Peters.
+The agency said it will request advisory opinions from the independent Postal Regulatory Commission on potential changes to delivery standards as well as other initiatives that “change the nature of postal services on a nationwide or substantially nationwide basis” according to federal law.

+Democrats immediately criticized the plan.
+House Speaker Nancy Pelosi said it would undermine the mission of the agency.
+Sen. Gary Peters, chairman of the Homeland Security and Governmental Affairs Committee, warned it could harm service for people who get prescription drugs and financial documents through the mail.
+Rep. Gerald E. Connolly said the strategy “guarantees the death spiral of the United States Postal Service.”

-Democrats have repeatedly called for DeJoy to be removed from his post as delivery times have lagged across the country.
+Many Democrats have called for DeJoy to be removed from his post as delivery times have lagged across the country.
 Late last month, President Joe Biden named three nominees to the agency’s governing board, which if approved, would give Democrats and Democratic appointees a majority on the panel and the ability to oust DeJoy through a vote.
 Currently, all six of the board’s members were appointed by former President Donald Trump.

-The White House didn’t immediately return an email seeking comment.
+White House press secretary Jen Psaki told reporters Tuesday that Biden “has expressed concerns about the decision making in the past and the performance, at times, of the Postal Service -- not to speak to the men and women who are serving, but the leadership at the top.
+And those concerns remain.”

 DeJoy, a former supply-chain CEO who took over the Postal Service last June, has been mired in controversy since taking over the agency.